Getting started with Bolt

 FROM rastasheep/ubuntu-sshd RUN apt-get update && apt-get -y install libssl-dev EXPOSE 80 CMD ["/usr/sbin/sshd", "-D"]

-This Dockerfile defines an Ubuntu container with an SSH service running.
+This Dockerfile defines an Ubuntu container with an active SSH service.
 The SSH service allows Bolt to communicate with the container using the SSH transport.

-🔩 Tip: A transport defines the connection method that Bolt uses to connect to a target.
+🔩 Tip: A Bolt transport is the connection method that Bolt uses to connect and communicate with a target.
 There is a Docker transport that simplifies connecting to Docker containers, but the SSH transport is useful for gaining a broader understanding of how Bolt inventory files work.

 Next, build a